Thank you for your interest in our publication.

-- Originality of the paper;
+- Originality of the work;

-- Up to three co-authors per work;
+- Maximum three co-authors per paper;

-- Proper use of the methodology;
+- Correct use of methodology;

 - The results of the research are clearly presented and support the conclusions formulated by the authors at the end of the paper;